nextgenthemes/advanced-responsive-video-embedder/readme.md

 ## Changelog ##

+### 2017-03-20 - 8.2.2 ###

+* Moved the ARVE Menu below the Settings menu (where must plugins are), sorry xberg.
+I got complaints about global menus and I like to keep the global Nextgenthemes menu but 2 global menus is a bit to much.
+I have given the Nextgenthemes menu a video icon now.
+I hope this is a good compromise.
+* Improved: Made the ARVE Pro promotion on the settings menu close-able, hopefully less people get offended.

 ### 2017-03-20 - 8.2.0 ###

 * Fixed: Plugin action links on installed plugin screen
 * Fixed: CSS specificity issues by adding a `id="arve"` to the entire document and based all the CSS on `#arve`.
-If you have custom styles overwriting ARVE CSS you need to use increase specificity (or use `!important`).
 This will end a long time battle with themes styles without using bad practices.
+If you have custom styles overwriting ARVE CSS you may need to increase specificity (or use `!important`).
 * Improved: styles and scripts and now served minified unless `WP_DEBUG` is set.
 * Improved: styles are now only loaded (to the bottom) when there is a video on the page.
 * Improved: Settings title is now 'Advanced Responsive Video Embedder Settings' again rather then just ARVE.